Ask Arthur is now on Chrome: detect scam ads and dodgy sellers on Facebook

 How it protects you on Facebook

-Marketplace listings: When you open a listing, Ask Arthur looks at the seller's profile.
+Marketplace listings.
+When you open a listing, Ask Arthur looks at the seller's profile.
 How old is the account?
 Do they have ratings?
 Does their listed location match up?
-You'll see a trust badge (green, amber, or red).
+You'll see a trust badge (green, amber, or red) before you message them.

-Messenger chats: If a buyer or seller starts using known PayID scam tactics — fake payment screenshots, requests to "verify" your bank details, pressure to move off-platform — Ask Arthur shows a warning in the chat window.
+Messenger chats.
+If a buyer or seller starts using known PayID scam tactics — fake payment screenshots, requests to "verify" your bank details, pressure to move off-platform — Ask Arthur shows a warning in the chat window.
+It looks at patterns, not message content.

-- Free to use — the core extension costs nothing
+- Free to use.
+The core extension costs nothing for individuals.

 Who it's for

-If you buy or sell on Facebook Marketplace, seller trust scores and PayID scam detection are built for you.
+Marketplace buyers and sellers.
+If you buy or sell on Facebook Marketplace regularly, the seller-trust scores and PayID-pattern detection are built directly for you.

+Anyone getting suspicious messages.
 Weird email from your "bank"?
 Text message about a package you didn't order?
 Paste it into Ask Arthur and get a straight answer in seconds.
+No more "is this real?" hesitation.

 What's next

-- Community reporting — flag scams you find and protect other Australians automatically
+- Community reporting — flag scams you find and protect other Australians automatically.
+Your report becomes everyone else's warning.

-- More platforms — expanding beyond Facebook to other places scams live
+- More platforms — expanding beyond Facebook to other places scams live.
+Instagram and X are next.

-- Mobile app — the same protection on your phone
+- Mobile app — the same protection on your phone, where most Australians actually scroll.

 Related posts